 - Sun can cause paint to fail, causing chalking and fading.
 Salt air can corrode metal causing rust and ugly corrosion.
 Acid rain can cause permanent damage to metal and stone.
 Metals like copper, brass, bronze will tarnish, stainless steel will rust and corrode.

 - Everbrite refinishes faded and dull surfaces to look like new again and protect them against sun fading, salt air corrosion, acid rain, tarnishing, moisture and other damaging elements for years.
 Protected surfaces will be much easier to keep clean as dust and dirt cannot penetrate the paint or hang on the oxidation.
 Graffiti can be cleaned off of the protected surface and the paint will remain protected.
 Everbrite is formulated for exterior metal or painted metals as well as most interior metals as well.
 Use Everbrite on any metal that is exposed to alcohols, even hand sanitizers.

 - ProtectaClear prevents tarnish and oxidation on plated metals, copper, brass, silver, anodized steel, stainless steel, etc. The metal must be polished or cleaned first, all traces of polish residue must be removed and then ProtectaClear can be applied to seal the surface.
-ProtectaClear is formulated for metal exposed to salts and chlorines and for metal that gets a lot of use like railings or jewelry.
+ProtectaClear is formulated for metal that gets a lot of use like sinks, counters, hand rails or jewelry.
+ProtectaClear is also best for mirror polished or highly polished metals.
 ProtectaClear has resins that are highly resistant to salts and chlorines.
 ProtectaClear keeps unpainted metal looking like it is freshly polished.
 Metal polished to a satin finish will retain the satin look.